Addressing the Core of Addiction with Dual Diagnosis

 Assessing the Individual

-When admitted at SpringBoard Recovery an admission specialist will interview the individual and get to know them.
+When admitted at SpringBoard Recovery an admission specialist will interview the individual to better understand their specific circumstances.
 The admission specialist will discuss their medical history and their illness with them.
-This initial assessment will help us determine if the SpringBoard Recovery programs are right for that person.
-During the admission and assessment process, mental health issues will be identified and incorporated into their treatment plan.
+The initial assessment is crucial in determining which program is best suited for the individual.
+At this time we will also note whether there are any preexisting mental health issues that also need to be addressed during treatment.

 We understand that each person who walks through our doors is unique and because of this, creating a plan for them may be different than the plan created for someone else.
 It is important to recognize the individual needs of each of our patients in order to provide them with the best possible service and to give them the best chance at a full recovery.

-There are some mental illnesses that have no “cure” but, there is hope for dealing with the mental illness if the proper treatment is provided.
+Luckily, most mental illnesses are treatable, so there is hope for dealing with the mental illness if the proper treatment is provided.
 The most important thing to note is that there is never a quick fix for a mental illness, but there are treatment plans that will work.

 During treatment at SpringBoard Recovery a person will also be provided with education about their diagnosis and the symptoms of it.
 Social skills training is also an important aspect of the treatment plan.
 Perhaps one of the most important parts of treatment will be the relapse prevention training that is provided.
 This will provide the patient with the tools that they need in order to avoid temptations when they re-enter the real world.
 Patients will also learn the coping skills that they need in order to manage their mood and anxiety.